-- 1. Agency contractors and program personnel at schools affected by this audit will be required to attend a training meeting scheduled in February 2020. - 2.
-Agency contractors and program personnel providing services at all District sites will be required to attend a training meeting scheduled in March 2020. - 3.
-BTB administrators and traveling supervisors will be required to attend a training meeting scheduled in February 2020.
-The training will be offered to ensure they understand their responsibilities when monitoring agencies. - 4.
-BTB administrators and traveling supervisors will conduct random reviews/audits of "Monthly Attendance Reports" throughout the year.
+- 1. Agency contractors and program personnel at schools affected by Audit Finding S-2020-009 will be required to attend a Zoom training meeting scheduled in April 2021.
+The training will address the District's policy on documenting and maintaining accurate attendance and Early Release/Late Arrival forms records. - 2.
+Agency contractors and program personnel providing services at all District Sites will be required to attend a Zoom training meeting scheduled in May 2021.
+The training will be offered to new and current personnel to ensure they follow our policies and procedures on attendance reporting and the documentation of Early Release/Late Arrival Policies. - 3.
+Beyond the Bell Branch Administrators and Traveling Supervisors will be required to attend a training meeting scheduled in June 2021.
+The training will be offered to ensure they understand their responsibility when monitoring agencies to ensure they follow our policies and procedures on attendance reporting and the documentation of Early Release/Late Arrival Policies. - 4.
+Upon resumption of normal operating procedures, Beyond the Bell Branch Administrators and Traveling Supervisors will conduct "Random Reviews/Audits of Monthly Attendance Reports" throughout the year to examine agency sign-in/sign-out procedures and documentation of Early Release/Late Arrival Policies.